DragonflyDrone/Dragonfly/README.md

 This artifact is licensed under the BSD 2-Clause License; the artifact may not be used except in compliance with the License.
 Conditions to redistribute and use this artifact in source and binary forms, with or without modification, are detailed in LICENSE.md file.

 ## Contact
-If you have any problem to use the artifact, please do not hesitate to contact us by sending an email to dragonfly.seams2019@gmail.com.
+If you have any problem to use the artifact, please do not hesitate to contact us by sending an email to dragonfly.seams2019@gmail.com, pauloh.maia@uece.br, lucas.vieira@aluno.uece.br or maths.c28@gmail.com.